 Frequently Asked Questions*

-* As on every other website, “frequently asked questions” means “questions we feel like answering.”
+* As on every other website, “frequently asked questions” means “questions we feel like answering because they make us look good.”

 -